petros-d/docs/docs/develop-project.md

 ## Overview

-This document explains the various ways you can work in a local Astronomer project.
+This document explains the various ways you can modify and build your Astronomer project to fit your team's use case.
 Specifically, this guide provides instructions on how to:

 - Add DAG files to your project
 - Add Python and OS-level packages to your project